 After brainstorming with your staff and sketching out what you want your online depository collection to look like by item number, you may opt to adjust your item selection profile accordingly.

-- Examine your current selection profile in Item Lister, Depository Selection Information Management System (DSIMS), or in the non-GPO tool Documents Data Miner 2 (DDM2).
+- Examine your current selection profile in Item Lister, Depository Selection Information Management System (DSIMS).

 - Identify what is on your profile that is tangible (P, MF, DVD, CD, E, not specified), and flag item numbers for deselection